Client Resources

 Establishing a Not-For-Profit Organisation

-Once you have decided on the appropriate legal structure, you can now establish your not for profit organisation.
-There are four main steps:
+Once you have decided on the appropriate legal structure, you can now establish your not-for-profit organisation.
+There are three main steps:

 - register (or incorporate) – the process is different for each type of legal structure and is determined by the requirements of the relevant legislation;